Masonshipton25/URIELPlus/README.md

 ## Environment

-Python 3.10 or later, but earlier than Python 3.11.
+Python 3.10 or later.
+If you're working with the `MIDASpy` extra dependencies, version of Python must be less than 3.11.
 Details of dependencies are in `setup.py`.

 ## Setup Instruction